 What is auto-enrolment?

-Auto-enrolment is short for ‘automatic enrolment’ and it will automatically provide around 800,000 employees in Ireland with access to a workplace pension for the first time.
+Auto-enrolment is short for ‘automatic enrolment’ and will provide around 800,000 employees in Ireland with access to a workplace pension for the first time.

-Currently, the onus is on employees in Ireland who do not have an occupational pension to set up a Personal Retirement Savings Account (PRSA).
+Previously, the onus was on employees in Ireland who did not have an occupational pension to set up a Personal Retirement Savings Account (PRSA).

-Starting in January 2026, the auto-enrolment scheme will work like this: for every €3 that comes out of your salary, your employer will also have to match it with a €3 contribution, and the State will put in an extra €1.
+In practice, this means that for every €3 that comes out of your salary each month, your employer matches it with a €3 contribution.
+Then the State tops this up with an extra €1.

-Essentially, for every €3 you contribute, you will receive €7 into your pension pot.
+So for every €3 you contribute, you receive €7 into your pension pot.
 Over many years, these contributions will amount to thousands of euros extra per year when you retire.

 If you are an employee, you will be auto-enrolled if you: